vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 - The browser shows a white page that is automatically refreshed to open app once devmode process has finished
 - As server is started up faster, there is no timeout from "run from IDE" or from server plugins

+### RTL Language Support

+All components have full support for right-to-left languages (e.g. arabic, hebrew) so that they render correctly when the UI is in RTL mode.

+### Hierarchy column renderer
+Component renderer can be used in TreeGrid hierarchy column.

+### Grid hidden columns performance fix
+Hidden columns are no longer rendered to the DOM, which improves Grid/TreeGrid/GridPro performance with a large number of hidden columns.

 ### Framework

 ### Components